Decision on Changes to Capacity Charging Methodology

 In 2016 the Utility Regulator for Northern Ireland (UR) hosted a public consultation on the Electricity Distribution and Transmission Connection Policy.
 It was recognised that getting connected easily and at a fair price is important for both demand and generation customers and it is important that other network consumers only pay what is necessary for their energy.
 It was believed that the lack of capacity on parts of the network is presenting challenges for new customers getting access to the distribution electricity network.

 In their follow-up publication, ‘Next Steps’, published in April 2017, the UR identified that the recovery of unused capacity was a key factor in facilitating access to new users.
 NIE Networks was requested to consider the incidence of underutilisation and to develop appropriate and proportionate measures to release capacity if it is being persistently underused.

 In answer to our 2018 CfE, NIE Networks received three responses which provided a meaningful insight on stakeholder views and have helped influence how we have taken forward the next stage of the consultation on the Maximum Import Capacity (MIC).
-We have listened to and taken into account the feedback received which has led us to take additional time to undertake the further analysis required to address points raised by responders.
-In response to the stakeholder feedback we have specifically modified the proposed methodology for both MIC and exception charging and in particular, how we are to keep affected customers informed throughout the process.
+We took into account the feedback received which has led us to take additional time to undertake the further analysis required to address points raised by responders.
+In response to the stakeholder feedback we specifically modified the proposed methodology for both MIC and exception charging and in particular, how we are to keep affected customers informed throughout the process.

 In January 2020 we then published a consultation paper

 on the revised proposals.
 We received five responses to this consultation which provided helpful feedback and insight into stakeholders’ thoughts on the proposed changes to the MIC charging methodology.
 Responses highlighted the importance of communication and engagement for customers and suppliers and provided a level of support for the proposed changes.